5 Aplikasi Cermin Layar Gratis Terbaik untuk iPhone/Android/PC/TV 2025

 For users seeking free screen-sharing software, LetsView delivers one-click wireless casting across Windows, macOS, iOS, and Android, making it a top free screen mirroring app for iPhone that works seamlessly from iPhone 14 Pro to legacy models like iPhone 8.
 Whether mirroring your iPhone 15 to a Windows PC, Android TV, or even a colleague's iPad, it bypasses cables and mismatched networks.
 Educators love its browser-based access for instant student joins, while teams use its real-time whiteboard to annotate designs or debug code during calls.

-• Session recording: Save tutorials directly as MP4 – ideal for iOS developers demoing Xcode workflows.
+4. Session recording: Save tutorials directly as MP4.
+Ideal for iOS developers demoing Xcode workflows.

-Free Version: Offers 30-minute limits and occasional upgrade prompts; it remains ideal for teachers hosting hybrid classes or startups conducting client demos.
+Free Version: Offers 30-minute limits and occasional upgrade prompts; ideal for teachers hosting hybrid classes or teams conducting client demos.

 • Supports 100+ participants viewing.